nbisht7/JavaMRReduceSideJoin/README.md

 ```

 2. For running in cluster mode in hadoop and running from command line:
-   Please run below commands from the command line:
+   Please run below commands from the command line(Please replace 'username' with your name):

    sh /usr/local/Cellar/hadoop/2.8.2/sbin/start-all.sh